ryppl/__legacy/source/modifying_the_python_lib.rst

 .. warning:: Do these steps in order!!!

+..
+I think this is an abuse of “rubric.”
+Google “define:rubric” to
+.. see what I mean.
+These should be regular sections, or ordered
+.. lists, or something.

-.. rubric:: Clone the metaproject on gitorious
+.. rubric:: Clone the Boost superproject on Gitorious

+..
+I cleaned up the below as best I could, but you need to get rid of
+.. spurious clones on Gitorious before I really know what to do with
+.. it.
+Please do that and check the paragraph over to make sure it
+.. makes sense.

-Make a clone of ryppl up on gitorious, using the "Clone this repository on gitorious" link on `ryppl's gitorious page
+Make a clone of boost on gitorious, using the "Clone this repository on gitorious" link on `ryppl's gitorious page
-<http://gitorious.org/ryppl/ryppl>`_.
+<http://gitorious.org/ryppl/boost>`_.
 Later this will contain a
 modified submodule pointing to our clone of python, which we will create later.
+The other Boost library submodules will continue to refer to their standard “official” locations.
 I have called mine *straszheims-ryppl*, here: http://gitorious.org/~straszheim/ryppl/straszheims-ryppl

-.. rubric:: Clone the project on gitorious
+.. rubric:: Clone the Boost.Python project on gitorious

-Using the same procedure as above, clone the python project.
+Using the same procedure as .above, clone the python project.
 The clone button is on `this page <http://gitorious.org/boost/python>`_.

-.. rubric:: Clone the metaproject to the local machine
+.. rubric:: Clone your Boost clone the local machine

+..
+I think this maybe should be the 2nd step.
+That way, we're dealing
+.. just with superproject clones and then we move on to the
+.. subproject.

 See :ref:`getting_started`, using the url of your clone on gitorious.
+..
+That sentence should be made clearer, but it may be best just to
+.. repeat the instructions here so the poor reader doesn't have to
+.. bounce around with hyperlinks.
 The following steps will take place inside the local clone.

 .. rubric:: Remove the old submodule

+..
+The following steps look **waaaay** too complicated.
+We need to
+.. find a way to make “point the python submodule at your clone” one
+.. reasonably digestible step.

 Remove these lines from :file:`.gitmodules`::